TheStaticTurtle/MineProxy/README.md

 The proxy uses Minecraft protocol [47](https://wiki.vg/index.php?title=Protocol&oldid=7368) as it's base, but will be updated to more recent versions

 ## Warning
-This tool is still in construction things might change
+This tool is still in construction things might change.
+Moreover packets are not all tested (most of them are tho).
+If you disable play packets you might be able to use this tool for unsupported protocol versions
 ## Config

 | Environment variable | Use |